kquiet/auto-browser/README.md

 actionRunner.executeComposer(actionComposer);
 ```
 Remember to download the driver executable and set its path by system property
-in java command to run, e.g.,
+'webdriver.chrome.driver' or 'webdriver.gecko.driver' in java command to run, e.g.,
 `java -Dwebdriver.chrome.driver=<path to chromedriver>`.
 - [driver executable for chrome/chromium][chromedriver]
 - [driver executable for firefox][geckodriver]